Top 5 Packaging Trends For 2021

 Over the past several months, we have received quite a few inquiries from chefs, caterers, and other small or large food industry professionals.
 They’re all looking for information, machinery, and packaging materials relating to frozen food applications.

-With far fewer consumers eating out at restaurants or being able to access "serve-yourself" salad bars and hot food bars at local supermarkets, many people are turning to buying frozen food.
+With far fewer consumers eating out at restaurants or being able to access "serve-yourself" salad bars and hot food bars at local supermarkets, many people are turning to buy frozen food.

 Materials commonly used for frozen food packaging include cardboard, paperboard, shrink film, skin packs, and more.
 Modified atmosphere packaging has also risen in fame alongside frozen food packaging as the applications are often used in tandem.